 Plugin System

 QFChart supports a flexible plugin system that allows you to add custom interactive tools and extensions to the chart.
-Plugins can be used to implement drawing tools, custom overlays, or additional UI controls.
+Plugins can be used to implement drawing tools, chart patterns, or additional UI controls.

-To use a plugin, you must register it with the chart instance.
+To use a plugin, create an instance and register it with the chart:

 const chart = new QFChart(container, options);

-Once registered, the plugin will automatically add its button/icon to the chart’s toolbar (if applicable).
+Once registered, the plugin adds its button/icon to the chart’s toolbar automatically.

 Built-in Plugins